Euphaedra vetusta

 Euphaedra vetusta, the green Themis forester, is a butterfly in the family Nymphalidae.
 It is found in Sierra Leone, Ivory Coast and Ghana.
 The habitat consists of dense forests.

 Adults are attracted to fallen fruit.

 Similar species

-Other members of themis species group q.v.
+Other members of themis species group q.v.- ab. vetusta Btlr.
+(44 a) is distinguished from Euphaedra normalis and Euphaedra aberrans by having the discal spots on the forewing beneath placed in an oblique row running towards the hinder angle.
+Sierra Leone and Congo.